MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 3. Install the [ADAL.PS PowerShell Module](https://www.powershellgallery.com/packages/ADAL.PS/3.19.4.2).

-   - Because administrator rights are required to install modules, first you will need to either:
+   - Because administrator rights are required to install modules, first you need to either:

      - log on to your computer with an account that has Administrator rights.
      - run the Windows PowerShell session with elevated rights (Run as Administrator).